ricardonadao/ricardonadao.github.io/_posts/2018-05-13-powercli-check-mtu-size-configured-all-hosts-physical-nics-cluster.md

 So consistency is important for the MTU configuration across all the hosts physical nics (engaged on vSAN and NSX) on a VMware Cluster is becoming also more relevant.

-In the reach of two/three "google clicks" there are multiple options to get this information using PowerCLI, shellscript, python, API calls, and multiple other options.
+With a couple of _google searchs_ there are multiple options to get this information, using _PowerCLI_, _shellscript_, _python_, _API calls_ and others, definitely one of the cases where you just need to pick your poison.

 However, sometimes we just prefer to push us a bit to get that oneliner to get the info that we need, just for bragging rights or just to exercise our skills.